Ravend-Biacala/bookmarks/c_19_presentation_script.md

 ## Slide 1: Intro - Dale

 Hello, good evening everyone.
-We are group one and we’re here to present our 2020 intern project challenge.
+We are the first group and we’re here to present our 2020 intern project challenge.
-My Name is Draven Dale Calabia , … (yous introduce yourselves)….
+My Name is Draven Dale Calabia and I'm joint with Ali, Lara, Sophie, Graham, Brian and Monika

 Our topic of discussion is as you can see on the screen.
 In short, we’re being asking, what do we believe that future workforce will look like post-covid 19 and how important we think it is to maintain social interactions.

+We believe that working from home will play a vital role in the future.
 To further strengthen our points, we’ve made a short survey that we gave to our colleges and friends outside of fidelity.
 And you’ll hear us reference this survey throughout our presentation.
+But one of our most important questions on our our survey is

+## Slide 2: Survey - Dale

+What are the TOP THREE biggest challenges you are currently facing while working remotely?
+So we gave them some options to choose from like internet connectivity, childcare, social interaction.
+The top 3 problems were Communication, keeping a regular schedule and your work environment.
+So throughout our survey we focused on these 3 points and gave our solutions based on our thoughts and survey results.

-## Slide 2: the new Normal - Sophie
+## Slide 3: The New Normal - Sophie

 Within 2 weeks fidelity ireland went fully remote, meaning approximately 1100 employees are working from home.
 The covid 19 pandemic has affected us all yet fidelity;s quick thinking and agile workforce kept up momentum and proved that with the right equipment and constant streams of communication and support we are able to work efficiently from home without damaging fidelitys reputation or customer satisfaction.